HardisonCo/.github/international/mozambique/mz-health/hms-api/index.md

 ## Integration Points

-This document outlines how HMS-API is integrated with mz_Health systems in Mozambique.
+This document outlines how HMS-API is integrated with mz-health systems in Mozambique.